2-alchemists/krossboard/README.md

 * **Deploy in minutes, for multiple clusters**: Krossboard is an integrated tool easy to deploy.
 Released as ready-to-install virtual machine appliances, cloud images and  binary packages, its deployment only needs a couple of minutes.
 * **Consistent Accounting, for Cost allocation and Capacity planning**: Krossboard regularly collects instantaneous usage metrics, then aggregate and consolidate over time to produce short-term (hourly), mid-term (daily) and long-term (monthly) usage accouting covering up to a year.
 At any point or period of time, your organization can get relevant accounting insights for cost allocation and capacity planning.
 * **Discovery of Managed Kubernetes clusters**:  When deployed on a supported cloud environment, Krossboard can be configured to automatically discover and track the usage of your managed Kubernetes on Amazon EKS, Google GKE and Microsoft AKS.
-* **User-extensible analytics**: Aware that organizations may need specific analytics that are not natively built in Krossboard, it's designed to feature the ability to export any data its generates in CSV format.
-Those data can then be further processed to extract additional insights (e.g. using tools like [Google BigQuery](https://cloud.google.com/bigquery), [AWS Athena](https://aws.amazon.com/athena/), [Azure Synapse](https://azure.microsoft.com/en-us/services/synapse-analytics/), [Tableau](https://www.tableau.com/), [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel#pivot-forPersonal), to list a few).
+* **User-extensible analytics**: Krossboard enables REST API to expose the analytics data it generates to third-parties systems.
+Data can be exposed in JSON or CSV format.

 ![Krossboard Demo](./assets/krossboard-demo-v1.1.0.gif)